Generic Name: perindopril (Oral route)

 Check with your doctor right away if you become sick while taking this medicine, especially with severe or continuing nausea, vomiting, or diarrhea.
 These conditions may cause you to lose too much water or salt and may lead to low blood pressure.
 You can also lose water by sweating, so drink plenty of water during exercise or in hot weather.

-Check with your doctor immediately if you have a fever, chills, or sore throat.
+Check with your doctor right away if you have a fever, chills, or sore throat.
 These could be symptoms of an infection resulting from low white blood cells.

 Check with your doctor right away if you have upper stomach pain, pale stools, dark urine, loss of appetite, nausea, unusual tiredness or weakness, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.
 C